Mercury-Redstone 3: Preparation

 The pilot for MR-3 had been chosen several months in advance, in early January, by the head of the program, Robert R. Gilruth.
 He had selected Alan Shepard (Navy) as the primary pilot, with John Glenn (Marine) and Gus Grissom (Air Force) as his backups; the other members of the Mercury Seven continued to train for later missions.
 The three names were announced to the press on February 22 without any indication as to which of the three was expected to fly the mission.
 Shepard's name was only announced publicly after the initial launch attempt had been canceled, as Gilruth wished to keep his options open in the event that last-minute personnel changes were required.
 Glenn served as Shepard's backup on launch day, with Grissom focusing on training for MR-4, the next suborbital mission.

 Naming

-Captain Shepard dubbed his capsule "Freedom 7".
+Captain Shepard dubbed his capsule Freedom 7.
 Per Shepard, "Pilots have always named their planes.
 It's a tradition.
 It never occurred to me not to name the capsule."
 Shepard discussed the name with his wife, Louise, backup pilot John Glenn, and Robert R. Gilruth, and all liked it.

-Contrary to popular belief, the "7" was not a reference to the seven original astronauts selected for Mercury but rather to the fact that Shepard's spacecraft was factory model no. 7.
-However, the other astronauts liked the symbolism, and each appended 7 to their spacecraft names as well.
+They selected names ending with a "7" to commemorate the seven astronauts, although some sources indicate the "7" a reference to Shepard's spacecraft being factory model no. 7.
 Thus, Shepard set a double precedent, both for naming the Mercury spacecraft at all, and for the common structure of their naming.